KSP-KOS/KOS/doc/source/commands/runprogram.rst

 .. seealso::
     :ref:`Compiling`
-        An explaination of how scripts are compiled, as well as an explaination of how :key:`COMPILE` stores opcodes.
+        An explanation of how scripts are compiled, as well as an explaination of how :key:`COMPILE` stores opcodes.
     :ref:`Filename Warning<filename_case_warning>`
         Warning detailing issues with case sensitive host file systems.